anitaposch/anita-grav/user/pages/04.blog/articles-2022/221221-review-2022/221221-Bitcoin-adoption-Africa-2022.md

 template: article
 ---

-# Review 2022 - A Year In Grassroots Bitcoin Adoption For Africa
+# Review 2022 - A Year In Grassroots Bitcoin Adoption For Africa - Ep.
+167

 In early 2020, during my first visit in Zimbabwe, my assumption that Bitcoin is needed the most in the Global South was confirmed.
 I found a nation in distress about money, because of a kleptocratic ruling elite that had been defrauding and stealing from their people by [inflating the national currency for decades](https://anita.link/50).
 Despite this, corruption and military support allowed these leaders to stay at the top for over 40 years.